Multivariable

 • Y: Outcome Variable of Interest in the data frame DATA

-• X1, X2, … , X_p : Predictor variables in the data frame DATA
+• X1, X2, … , Xp : Predictor variables in the data frame DATA

-Modelling Body Mass
+Modeling Body Mass

 • Visualizations